 B.A., English and History of Ideas, University of Oslo, Norway

-Multimodal communication in mass media; advertising; entertainment; cognitive modeling; computational communication; data science
+Multimodal communication in mass media; advertising; entertainment; computational communication

 DeLiema, David J. and Francis F. Steen (forthcoming, 2013).
 “Thinking With the Body: Conceptual Integration Through Gesture in Multiviewpoint Model Construction”.
 Language and the Creative Mind.
 Edited by Michael Borkent, Barbara Dancygier, and Jennifer Hinnell.
 Stanford, CA: CSLI Publications.